supercat1337/textfile-reader/README.md

 -   `read(callback)`: Reads the file line by line from the saved line number, executes the provided callback function for each line, and saves the line number periodically.
 Returns a promise that resolves to true when the file reading is completed successfully.
 The callback may be asynchronous or synchronous.
 -   `resetSettings()`: Resets the line number to 0 and saves the settings.
 Throws an error if no file is opened.
 -   `stop()`: Stops the reading process and ends the current file stream.

-**Properties**

--   `path`: Returns the path of the currently opened file.
+-   `getPath()`: Returns the path of the currently opened file.
 Throws an error if no file is opened.

 **Note**: The `TextFileReader` class uses the Node.js `fs` module to read files, so it requires Node.js to be installed.